SatvikJayalwal/library-api-bdd-allure-python-automation-framework/README.md

 # 3. Open the Allure report:
 allure open allure-project-report/

-- The report will be available at: allure-project-report/

 ## Course Overview (Covered in this project)
 This project is built as part of a Python SDET (Software Development Engineer in Test) course.
 The course covers: